 - spouses of Austrian citizens

 - individuals from countries where intergovernmental agreements exist.

 Getting a Tax Number

-As is the case with most EU countries, all individual residents in Austria who are liable to be taxed receive a tax identification number, commonly known as TINs.
-These are nine-digit numbers that are required to process income tax.
+As is the case with most EU countries, a tax identification number is assigned to all individual residents in Austria who are liable to pay taxes.
+This is commonly known as a TIN.
+This is a nine-digit number that is required to process income tax.
 TINs can be obtained via the local tax office.